Part of the security infrastructure for AI agents

 • REST API for identity and audit

-• OIDC-based token issuance
+• OIDC based token issuance

-• PostgreSQL-backed audit logs
+• PostgreSQL backed audit logs

-• Fleet dashboard for cross-machine governance
+• Fleet dashboard for cross machine governance

-See the deployment documentation for detailed setup instructions.
+See the deployment documentation for setup instructions.

-The Problem
+The problem

 • Blanket admin access granted without capability restrictions